10 Signs You Might Be Living with Complex PTSD (C-PTSD)

 1. Your Body Feels Like It's Always Waiting for Something Bad to Happen

-Even when life is calm, your body doesn't believe it.
+Even when things are calm, your body doesn't buy it.
 Your shoulders stay tense.
 Your jaw clenches without you noticing.
 You scan rooms for exits or watch people's faces for signs of anger or disappointment.
-This is hypervigilance—your body's alarm system stuck in the "on" position, constantly searching for threat.

-When trauma was prolonged, your body learned that letting your guard down wasn't safe.
+When trauma went on for a long time, your body learned that letting your guard down wasn't safe.
 So even now, in moments that should feel peaceful, you're still braced for impact.
-This isn't anxiety you're imagining—your body is remembering what it once needed to survive.
-Many people seeking PTSD treatment in Goodyear recognize this exhausting vigilance as one of the first signs that something deeper is going on.
+This isn't anxiety you're imagining.
+Your body is remembering what it once needed to survive.
+Many people seeking PTSD treatment in Goodyear, AZ recognize this exhausting vigilance as one of the first signs that something deeper is going on.

 2. You Struggle to Trust Your Own Emotions